Las Vegas Pedestrian Accident Lawyer

 Las Vegas is the city that never sleeps.
-This makes for a great night life, but it also makes for a lot of pedestrian accidents.
-Las Vegas, in fact, is one of the most dangerous cities in the country for pedestrians.
-The combination of 24-hour foot traffic and inadequate sidewalk space is often deadly.
-If you or a loved one has been injured in a pedestrian accident, you need to speak with the Las Vegas personal injury attorney at Burris & Thomas, LLC.
+This vibrant atmosphere creates exciting nightlife but also brings frequent pedestrian accidents.
+Las Vegas stands among the most hazardous cities in the country for people on foot.
+The combination of 24-hour crowds and limited sidewalk space means pedestrians face daily risks.
+If you or a loved one has been injured in a pedestrian accident, contact the pedestrian accident attorney in Las Vegas at Burris & Thomas, LLC.

 Don't hesitate to pursue your claim.
-Call today for a free consultation.
+Contact us today at (702) 529-3101 for a free consultation with our pedestrian accident attorney in Las Vegas.

 Some of the leading causes of pedestrian accidents include: